ScopeLift/uniswap-docs-fork/docs/concepts/multi-chain-proposals.md

 contract ScrollExample is Script {
-    // target address for the cross domain messenger on Ethereum L1 responsible for sending messages to Scroll
-    //  (this address would be different for Base, Blast, or Zora) address constant L1_SCROLL_MESSENGER_ADDRESS = 0x6774Bcbd5ceCeF1336b5300fb5186a12DDD8b367;
+    // target address for the cross domain messenger on Ethereum L1 responsible for sending messages to Scroll address constant L1_SCROLL_MESSENGER_ADDRESS = 0x6774Bcbd5ceCeF1336b5300fb5186a12DDD8b367;

     // target addresses on Scroll